In This Article

 - The role of color, size, positioning, and language in influencing consumer and shopper reaction to specific products or packaging.

-As you can see, virtual reality offers a wide range of uses when it comes to built environments, without you having to go to the effort of creating them in the real world.
+Virtual reality offers a wide range of uses when it comes to building environments, without having to go to the effort of creating them in the real world.

 Virtual Reality provides helpful data points to aid your creative process

 At this point, it will be clear that virtual reality in consumer and marketing research can provide vast amounts of data about how respondents interact with the stimulus with which you present them.
 Not only are a multitude of data points produced, but they come linked to specific times in the research.
 So, you can see reactions differing even down to milliseconds in some cases.